Open from the Lock Screen

-With iOS 15 and iPadOS 15, you can schedule times to receive a summary of notifications each day so you can catch up when it's convenient for you.
-The summary is personalized to you and ordered by priority based on how you use your apps, with the most relevant notifications at the top.
+With iOS 15 and iPadOS 15 or later, you can schedule times to receive a summary of notifications each day so you can catch up when it's convenient for you.
+The summary is personalised to you and ordered by priority based on how you use your apps.
+The most relevant notifications will appear at the top.

 - Go to Settings > Notifications > Scheduled Summary, then turn on Scheduled Summary.

 - Under Apps in Summary, select the apps that you want to include in your notification summary.